Slate Tile FAQ

 Q. What type of grout should I use?

-Q. How does buying slate floor tile from BuildDirect work?
+Q. How does buying slate tile from BuildDirect work?

-A. BuildDirect is a wholesaler with proprietary Internet technology and toll-free customer service to provide incredibly low prices on top quality building products.
+A. BuildDirect works closely with suppliers from around the world to provide you with top quality slate at unbelievable prices.
 We fill slate orders in two ways.
-The first is selling pallet multiples out of warehouses around North America.
-The second is shipping container orders directly from select manufacturers and delivered to your job site.
+The first is selling pallets out of warehouses located throughout North America.
+The second is shipping container orders directly from select manufacturers and delivering them to your job site.
+Call a BuildDirect Product Expert toll-free for more information at 1-877-631-2845.

 Q. How much slate tile does a container hold?

-A. Container quantities of slate tile range from 5,000 sq. ft. to 8,000 sq. ft. depending on the tile size and destination.
-Slate pavers will have a maximum of around 2,500 sq. ft.
-A BuildDirect sales representative will be happy to help you with the container quantities permitted into your area.
+A. Container quantities of slate tile range from 5,000 sq. ft. to 8,000 sq. ft., depending on the tile size and destination.
+Slate paver container orders will have a maximum of around 2,500 square feet.
+A BuildDirect Product Expert will happily help you determine the container quantities permitted into your area.

-Q. How does the customer obtain slate tile samples?
+Q. How do I obtain slate tile samples?